-GALVESTON, Texas, Feb.
-9th, 1840.
+"GALVESTON, Texas, 9th Feb., 1840.

-"DEAR BROTHER GALLOWAY-Here I am in Texas!
+"Dear Brother Galloway-Here I am in Texas!
 Appointed by the Assembly's Board, and adopted by the Presbytery of Tuskaloosa as their missionary, I arrived at this place a few days ago.
-It is something like ten weeks since I set out for this land of promise, but I have taken a very circuitous route; besides, on my way, I have attended no less than five protracted meetings, all of which, I am happy to say, it pleased God to bless.
+It is something like ten weeks since I set out for this land of promise, but I have taken a very circuitous route;

+besides, on my way, I have attended no less than five protracted meetings, all of which, I am happy to say, it pleased God to bless.
 In one place there were about fourteen hopeful converts; in another seventeen; in a third, fourteen; in a fourth, thirty; and in the last place (Mobile) about forty.
 Since my arrival in Galveston I have preached four sermons; and I am free to say, I never saw a people who seemed to set a higher value upon a preached gospel.
 The school-room in which preaching is held is not large, to be sure, but it is crowded every time.
 A Presbyterian church was recently formed here, consisting of about twenty members, having two elders; and they have given an invitation to brother McCullough to preach to them for six months.
 Some five months ago the citizens of Galveston had a meeting, and offered fifty dollars (Texas money) a Sabbath to any evangelical minister who would preach to them; the money, however, is not worth more than about twenty-five cents in the dollar.

 "Galveston is a very flourishing town.
 Two years ago there were not more than perhaps three houses; there are now, it may be, three hundred.
 There are as many, I suppose, as ten or fifteen square-rigged vessels in port, besides small craft.
-Indeed, Galveston is, no doubt, destined to be a very important commercial seaport.
+Indeed, Galveston is, no doubt, destined to be a very important commercial sea-port.
 The island is about twenty-eight miles in length, by two in breadth.
 It is low and level.
-I am told that there are three clusters of trees on the island, but I have not yet seen a single onenot even a bush or shrub; not even a switch, to switch little urchins with.
+I am told that there are three clusters of trees on the island, but I have not yet seen a single one-not even a bush or shrub; not even a switch, to switch little urchins with.
 The climate, however, is said to be delightful; and a continued fresh seabreeze, I am told, makes it very pleasant in summer.
-Last fall there were many deaths in Galveston by yellow fever.
+Last fall there were many deaths in Galveston by yellow fever, but it was confined to a part of the town that is very low and wet.
 Strangers are coming into Texas in great crowds, so that the population, it is supposed, already exceeds one hundred thousand souls.
 There is no apprehension now in relation to Mexico.
 Indeed, the Texans, in case of conflict, would in all probability push their conquest to the very city of Mexico.
 Every thing now is extravagantly high.